joyellealina/VRGame/README.md

-# CS 4331-002 - Virtual Reality Project 2
+# CS 4331-002 - Virtual Reality Project 2/3 - Flood Fighter Rescue Simulator

-We plan on creating a game where the user needs to evacuate a city/town in an severe weather scenario.
-In this sense, we are developing a project that includes resource-management aspects, while also incorporating evacuation scenarios.
+For Project 2, we have created a game which simulates a city being flooded.
+The player is put in charge of the rescue operation, where they must collect resources and build rescue units to retrieve the civilians safely.

+For Project 3, we plan on expanding the scope of the game by adding to the rescue unit functionality, adding additional weather scenarios, allowing the user to specify civilian population demographics, and creating a scoring system.
+For further details on the improvements we plan on making, please reference the **Project 3 Proposal** section below.

 ## Standalone Download
 [Link to download our game's standalone build](https://mega.nz/#!Kq4zhYAI!C5Cr6akVIUc6un2S3niOCqdJakh8KnpARj7xkJEdQNo)